 When a miniDSP UMIK-1 USB microphone is connected, an option is available for reloading the factory calibration information by entering the microphone's serial number (an internet connection is required to download the factory data).
-Overall sensitivity and frequency response data will be loaded.
+Overall sensitivity data will be loaded.
 User calibration may still be performed for either of the UMIK-1's two input channels.
-The same signal is present on both channels, but frequency response correction and overall sensitivity may be applied independently to each channel.
+The same signal is present on both channels, overall sensitivity may be applied independently to each channel.

 Some input devices support software control over the hardware input gain.
 When the device supports it, an input gain slider and text box are available, both to see the current input gain and to make adjustments to it.

 Turning this switch on will cause the audio input signal(s) to be routed to the current output device.
 It may be best to turn this option off when working with the built-in signal generator.